Lightning Ridge Australian Opal No. 1 media thumbnails

 How to recognize genuine Australian opal

 Authentic opal exhibits a play of color that changes with the viewing angle — it is not a fixed iridescence.
 Under magnification, the surface shows a homogeneous texture without bubbles, glued layers, or visible joints (indicators of a doublet or triplet).
 Synthetic opals often show a scaly color pattern ("lizard skin") that appears artificial under 10× magnification.
-The specific gravity of natural opal (≈2.1 g/cm³) is lower than that of glass (≈2.5 g/cm³).

 Frequently asked questions

-Is this opal really from Lightning Ridge?
+Does this opal really come from Lightning Ridge?

 Has it received any treatment?

 No detectable treatment.
-Opal contains between 3 and 10% water in its internal structure; no stabilization or resin impregnation process has been applied.
+Opal contains between 3% and 10% water in its internal structure; no stabilization or resin impregnation process has been applied.
 Statement based on lapidary observation; the piece does not include formal gemological certification.

 See also: all cabochons · lapidary collection.